tjjjwxzq/50.003-Project/README.md

 ####Open issues
 * How to categorize and track story elements in the game? (to determine how next level is generated based on the chosen action word)

+## Week 4 15/2/2016

+###Procedural Story and Map generation
+* Tile-based side-scrolling maps with different tile sets (triggered by player choice)
+* Three general atmospheric themes coupled with play styles:
+ - Action and Adventure (normal)
+ - Espionage (cone of light)
+ - Horror (small halo of light around players)
+* Plot styles (determined by first action word choice, probably na adjective):
+  - ABC plot
+  - Accumulation of elements
+  - Series of villains
+  - Geographic progression
+  - Event-driven
+* Same action words in different contexts can have different associations
+* Each action word is associated with a set of story paragraphs, one of which will be randomly chosen when that action word is chosen, and will appear to the player.
+At the end of the game the story paragraphs strung together will a retelling of the story of sorts.
+* Story themes (a tree of stories with subtrees at different levels of specifity.
+If a player choice is made at that level of the tree, the corresponding set of nodes are chosen from )
+  - Romance
+  - Fantasy (Jun Qi)
+  - Horror (Shun Yu)
+  - Tragedy (Jia Yu)
+  - Espionage (Hetty)
+* Puzzle (tag-based system)
+  - 5 puzzles a person
+  - sidescrolling platformer
+* Try to implement basic physics and UI by the end of this week